- Full Service PWTA Well Testing for Real Estate Transactions

-We offer many options from the State Required PWTA test for home sales, to basic water safety testing, and analysis for general water chemistry or even specific uncommon contaminants of concern for your area.
+We are a NJ certified Laboratory OQA# 14006, and we offer many options from the State Required PWTA test for home sales, to basic water safety testing, and analysis for general water chemistry or even specific uncommon contaminants of concern for your area.
 Call today to speak to a representative that can assist you in selecting the correct water quality test to fit your needs.

 Water contaminants are present in many homes.
 65% of New Jersey is serviced by private wells, and the water quality should be tested on a regular basis to monitor any changes in chemistry.
 An estimated 20-40% of wells fail bacteria testing.
 Some indicators of nuisance issues are white spots on clean dishes, unwanted color or odor to the water, erosion of appliances and plumbing, and dry or brittle skin, hair, and nails.
 Other potentially harmful contaminants, such as Coliform bacteria, can upset the stomach and make you sick.